-In an ideal world a homocysteine score of around 7.5 is best.
+In an ideal world, a homocysteine score of around 7.5 is best.
 A low homocysteine score would be anything under 6.
-And you might start to wonder if there is a problem when your homocysteine gets above 10 which is considered “high risk”.
+You might start to wonder if there is a problem.
+When your homocysteine gets above 10 which is considered “high risk”.

 What about MTHFR gene mutations and low homocysteine?

 The problem with having an MTHFR gene mutation.
 Is that you have a % reduced ability to make active folate.
 This problem can be complex and often plays out differently for each individual.
 Some people with MTHFR gene mutations have problems with elevated homocysteine.
 Because they cant get enough folate to help break down their homocysteine.
 While other people over time have developed the loss of proper functioning of making enough homocysteine.
 When this happens methylation slows down which can lead to the loss of many biological functions.
 That leads to often serious health problems.